JRCSalter/jmagic/outline/sprint_1.md

-# SPRINT 1 - SSETUP
+# SPRINT 1 - SETUP

 Need to do all of this before building the app.